NJUyued/MutexMatch4SSL/README.md

 - torchvision==0.5.0+cu92
 ## Train
 ### Important Args
-- `--k` Control the intensity of consistency regularization on TNC.
+- `--k` : Control the intensity of consistency regularization on TNC.
 By default, k=num_classes
-- `--num_classes` The number of classes in your dataset.
+- `--num_classes` : The number of classes in your dataset.
-- `--num_labels` Amount of labeled data used.
+- `--num_labels` : Amount of labeled data used.
-- `--net_from_name` and `--net` By default, wide resnet (WRN-28-2) are used for experiments.
+- `--net_from_name` and `--net` : By default, wide resnet (WRN-28-2) are used for experiments.
 If you want to use other backbones for tarining, set `--net_from_name True --net @backbone`.
 We provide alternatives as follows: resnet18, cnn13 and preresnet.
-- `--dataset [cifar10/cifar100/svhn/stl10/miniimage]` and `--data` Your dataset name and path.
+- `--dataset [cifar10/cifar100/svhn/stl10/miniimage]` and `--data` : Your dataset name and path.
 We support five datasets: CIFAR-10, CIFAR-100, SVHN, STL-10 and mini-ImageNet.
 When `--dataset stl10`, set `--fold [0/1/2/3/4].`
-- `--num_eval_iter` After how many iterations, we evaluate the model. **Note that although we show the accuracy of pseudo-labels on unlabeled data in the evaluation, this is only to show the training process.
+- `--num_eval_iter` : After how many iterations, we evaluate the model.
+Note that although we show the accuracy of pseudo-labels on unlabeled data in the evaluation, this is only to show the training process.
 We did not use any information about labels for unlabeled data in the training.
-Additionally, when you train model on STL-10, the pseudo-label accuracy will not be displayed normally, because we don't have ground-truth of unlabeled data.**
+Additionally, when you train model on STL-10, the pseudo-label accuracy will not be displayed normally, because we don't have ground-truth of unlabeled data.
 ### Training with Single GPU
-All models in this paper are trained on a single GPU.

 ```
 python train_mutex.py --rank 0 --gpu [0/1/...] @@@other args@@@
 ```
 ### Training with Multi-GPUs (DistributedDataParallel)
-We only have one node.

 ```
+## for one node
 python train_mutex.py --world-size 1 --rank 0 --multiprocessing-distributed @@@other args@@@
 ```
 ### Examples of Running